ColorPlatform/ledger-color-app/README.md

 This is the source code of Color Ledger app.

-Please refer to the https://github.com/RNSSolution/ledger-color for the complete source code, build instructions, etc. (unit tests, integration tests, documentation, etc.)
+Please refer to https://github.com/RNSSolution/ledger-color for the complete source code, build instructions, etc. (unit tests, integration tests, documentation, etc.)